Acerca de

 Margaret Jefferies

-Margaret Jefferies was a key figure in solidly establishing Project Lyttelton (PL).
+The late Margaret Jefferies was a key figure in solidly establishing Project Lyttelton (PL).
 Her mission was to get Lyttelton people to agree on a shared vision to drive our township forward.
 In 2003 with Wendy Everingham, a series of community meetings were held and from these meetings the vision statement that drove PL over the years was formed.

 Margaret became the first chair of PL in 2003 and remained in that role until her passing in 2020.
 She focussed on making our community resilient and empowered.
 Margaret was also the driver behind the Harbour Co-op, the veggie box scheme, Timebanking, and community gardens, leaving a solid legacy within Lyttelton.
 In recognition of the important work she did in Lyttelton and greater Christchurch Margaret was awarded a New Zealand Order of Merit.